 - 8.6 The existing property is not protected from demolition by existing policies and its demolition is acceptable subject to a suitably designed replacement coming forward.
-The proposal seeks to replace it with 9 units formed of a semi-detached dwellinghouse at the front of the site and a block of 7 flats at the rear.
-The scheme has been specifically designed to resemble a replacement house at the front and a sympathetically designed flatted block at the rear, rather than a single block of flats at the front of the site.
+The proposal seeks to replace it with 7 units formed of one 2-storey row at the front and two 2-storey rows at the rear.
+The scheme has been specifically designed to resemble three large replacement houses rather than a single terrace row.
 Officers are satisfied that the scheme respects the street-scene. - 8.7 The Croydon Local Plan has a presumption in favour of three storey development.
-The front block consists of two stories plus accommodation in the roof and the rear block is split 1 / 2 storeys plus accommodation in the roof, this is considered acceptable because the change in levels would make the rear building appear approximately one storey lower in height.
-The application provides a high quality built form that respects the land level changes, pattern, layout and siting in accordance with Policy DM10.1.
+The blocks consist of two stories plus accommodation in the roof.
+The application provides a high quality built form that respects the land level, pattern, layout and siting in accordance with Policy DM10.1.